Health in Switzerland: Absenteeism

-Mental illness
+Mental health

-It is estimated that one out of six persons in Switzerland suffers from mental illness.
+It has been estimated that one out of six persons in Switzerland suffers from mental illness.
 Other studies estimate that between 20 and 30 per cent of the population suffers from clinical psychological disorders.
-The annual cost for brain disorders is CHF15 billion ($13.7 billion) - more than CHF2,000 per person according to Swiss medical sources (2008).
+The annual cost of brain disorders is CHF 15 billion ($13.7 billion) — more than CHF2,000 per person — according to Swiss medical sources (2008).

-Switzerland has the highest rate of psychiatrists per population in the OECD (Iceland has half as many psychiatrists as in Switzerland and is ranked second).
+Switzerland has the highest ratio of psychiatrists to population in the OECD (Iceland has half as many psychiatrists as in Switzerland and is ranked second).

-According to study, people working in healthcare or hospitality industries are two economic sectors most affected by mental illness.
+According to study, people working in healthcare and hospitality industries are two economic sectors most affected by mental illness.

 Patients in psychiatric clinics can be subjected to medication against their will, isolation and restraint.
 One in four patients in psychiatric services is now hospitalized against their will.
 "This figure is surprisingly high compared to other European countries" according to Swiss sources.

 The percentage of SMEs that are significantly affected by failures due to mental illnesses in 2022 stands at 26%.

+According to the government, mental illness amongst young people has "exploded" in recent years, overloading the disability insurance system (2026).
+In 2025, 61,000 people were enrolled in vocational rehabilitation programs, costing taxpayers CHF 979 million.
+In addition, 37,000 people received daily disability allowances totalling CHF 780 million.
+In 2025, mental health remained the leading cause of disability, comprising 55% of cases (64% of cases among adolescents and young adults), followed by diseases of the bones and musculoskeletal system (14%), congenital disabilities (12%) and accidents (8%).
+According to the Federal Social Insurance Office (FSIO), an attempt at rehabilitation always precedes the payment of a pension.

+Happiness, confidence

+According to a 2025-survey conducted by YouGov, retirees in Switzerland are among the “happiest” in Europe.

+According to a-2026 survey by the OECD, some 80% of the Swiss look into the future “with confidence”.

 Stress

-Studies reveal that over 27% of Swiss workers are stressed and nearly 30% of Swiss people say that they are "emotionally exhausted".
+Studies reveal that over 27% of Swiss workers are stressed, and nearly 30% of Swiss people say that they are "emotionally exhausted".
 Health Promotion Switzerland says that job-related stress results in a loss of productivity worth about $6.6 billion per year or 1% of Switzerland's GDP.

-Apprentices have been reported to have a high level of stress with 92.4% experiencing stress at work, 53.2% of them often or always.
+Apprentices have been reported as having a high level of stress, with 92.4% experiencing stress at work, 53.2% of them often or all the time.